 Roebling Playground has been named as one of three Brooklyn playgrounds poised for major transformation through a new city initiative, with plans for more modern and inclusive play features in the coming years.

-Under the K Bridge Park will host the Breakaway Music Festival this summer, something for families with teens to keep on their radar for both big‑festival energy and potential noise/traffic impacts on park play.
+Under the K Bridge Park will host the Breakaway Music Festival on July 17, something for families with teens to keep on their radar for both big‑festival energy and potential noise/traffic impacts on park play.

 Openings & closings: food, drink and culture